Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A greeting addressing the hiring manager by name

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

 Dear [Hiring Manager’s Name]

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and knowledgeable [Your field] I believe that I’d make the ideal choice to be considered for this job.
+I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and knowledgeable [Your field] I am confident that I will be the perfect candidate for this job.

-Thank you for your consideration of my application.
-I am looking forward hearing from you.
+Thank you for taking the time to consider my application.
+I am looking forward receiving your feedback.

 Sincerely,